forum-intelligence/covid-eu-tracker/README.md

 While many existing visualizations track the virus' spread to European countries and provide country-level statistics, the focus of this project is to provide both country-level information for all European states in addition to provincial and regional figures where available.

 A programmatic pipeline has been built to extract and process the data in a fully automated way, such as to ensure scalability as we add new data sources, full reproducibility, and minimize the risk for manual errors.
-It allows us to provide the data back to the community in a structured format through various (API endpoints)[#api].
+It allows us to provide the data back to the community in a structured format through various [API endpoints](#api).

 ## About this repository